-To achieve the goal of this NOFO, proposed program activities should demonstrate strong knowledge of U.S. commercial initiatives and leverage U.S. expertise and relevant U.S.-government supported trade and commercial initiatives.
-This can include partnerships with U.S. organizations, involvement of U.S. experts in the project, or collaboration with U.S. businesses or business associations.
+To achieve the goal of this NOFO, proposed program activities should demonstrate strong ties to U.S. expertise.
+This can include partnerships with U.S. organizations, the involvement of U.S. experts in the project, or collaboration with U.S. businesses.
 Proposals should clearly outline how U.S. ties will contribute to the achievement of the program's objectives and the overall impact on U.S. interests.